lness02/Cat-Invaders/README.md

 Use 'A' and 'D' to move your character left and right, respectively.
 Use 'S' to shoot kibble upwards.
 Use 'spacebar' to start, continue, and pause the game.

 ## To Play
-Run the file 'index.html' to see the game in your browser.
+Download code and run the file 'index.html' to see the game in your browser.